Involvement & Activities

 As a VIRS student, you are considered full-time for immigration purposes.

-You are eligible to work on-campus in jobs not related to your research if you are full-time (see above) and have a valid study permit.
+If you have a valid study permit you are eligible to work on-campus in jobs not related to your research if you are full-time (see above).
 You are only eligible to work during the dates you are a VIRS student.

 You are not eligible to work off-campus as you are not enrolled in a program that leads to a degree, diploma or certificate at UBC.